Payment Methods for Small Businesses: Every Option Compared

 - All through Zelle: $0/year

-The reality: you can't force everyone to use Zelle.
-But you can offer it alongside paid options.
+You can't force everyone onto Zelle.
+But if you offer it alongside paid options, clients self-select the cheapest method that works for them, and your blended rate drops.
 If even 30% of your clients choose Zelle over Stripe, you save $500+/year.

 For the full breakdown, see Payment Processing Fees Comparison and Accept Payments Online Free.